tap349/tap349.github.io/_posts/2016-03-16-GA-demystified.md

 scopes application (either default one or pumba) is requesting.

 **NOTE**: beware of the situation when user is already logged in (either in Chrome
-          browser or via website) and this is wrong user - log out in this case.
+          browser or via website) and this is a wrong user - log out in this case.

 ### pumba accounts